The UK government has taken further steps to ease the coronavirus (COVID-19) lockdown restrictions.

 If possible, you should publish the results of your risk assessments on your company website – the government expects all businesses with more than 50 employees to do this.

 3. Maintain social distancing wherever possible

-You’ll need to redesign your company workspaces to maintain social distancing and the requirement for people to be at least 2m apart.
+You’ll need to redesign your company workspaces to maintain social distancing and the requirement for people to be at least two metres apart.

 Ways to do this should include staggering start and finish times for your employees, creating one-way walkthroughs, opening more entrances and exits, and changing seating layouts in break rooms.

-4. Where people can’t be 2m apart, manage transmission risk
+4. Where people can’t be two metres apart, manage transmission risk

 If this is the case, you’ll need to look into putting barriers in shared spaces, creating workplace shift patterns or fixed teams that minimise the number of people in contact with one another, and ensure employees are facing away from each other.